 The Call-Up | Before FTR

 The Revival would make their WWE debut but would be plagued by injuries from the start.
-Just 2 weeks after their debut Dash Wilder would fracture his jaw, and a month later Scott Dawson would tear his bicep.
-The duo would persevere and regained any momentum that was lost.
-They would finally claim main roster gold on the February 11th, 2019 episode on Raw against Roode and Gable.
-Shortly after becoming champions, they were booked to lose against NXT tag teams like #DIY and Aleister Black & Ricochet.
-Then they would lose the Raw Tag Team Championships to known losers, Hawkins and Ryder, at WrestleMania 35.
+Just 2 weeks after their debut, Dash Wilder would fracture his jaw, and a month later, Scott Dawson would tear his bicep.
+However, the duo would persevere and regained any momentum that was lost.
+They would finally claim main roster gold on the February 11th, 2019, episode on Raw against Roode and Gable.
+However, shortly after becoming champions, they were booked to lose against NXT tag teams like #DIY and Aleister Black & Ricochet.
+Then they would lose the Raw Tag Team Championships to known losers Hawkins and Ryder at WrestleMania 35.

 Frustrations would start to build as the team did not feel they were being utilized properly.
 Instead, they were booked in a comedic feud against The Usos.
 This type of booking would continue as the duo simultaneously pinned R-Truth to become joint 24/7 champions.
 Unfortunately, they jointly lost it back to R-Truth just a few segments later.
 The Revival would soon jump ship to SmackDown in hopes of better success.
 In what seemed to be a promising stable with Randy Orton, FTRKO was very short-lived.

 The Revival would be very vocal about their frustrations about how they were booked.
 It was reported multiple times that they asked for their releases, but WWE would not approve.
-Instead, they threw the SmackDown Tag Team Championships on the disgruntled group in hopes to satisfy them.
+So instead, they threw the SmackDown Tag Team Championships on the disgruntled group in hopes of satisfying them.
 The Revival is still the only team in WWE history to have held the NXT, Raw, and SmackDown Tag Team Championships.
 This is a great statistic, but nothing was changing thing minds on The Revival.
-The turned down very lucrative contracts to become free agents on their own time.
+They turned down very lucrative contracts to become free agents on their own time.

 FTR is All Elite |Talent Preview

-Dax Harwood and Cash Wheeler are two honest hardworking men that care about tag team wrestling as FTR.
-They knew that no matter what WWE would never give that division the time it deserved.
-They made the decision to jump to All Elite Wrestling to prove that tag team wrestling is the best wrestling.
+Dax Harwood and Cash Wheeler are two honest, hardworking men that care about tag team wrestling as FTR.
+They knew that no matter what, WWE would never give that division the time it deserved.
+So they decided to jump to All Elite Wrestling to prove that tag team wrestling is the best wrestling.
 On the May 27th, 2020 episode of Dynamite FTR made their AEW debut.
-Driving in with a sweet truck they made the save by helping The Young Bucks from a beatdown from The Butcher and The Blade.
+Driving in with a sweet truck, they made the save by helping The Young Bucks from a beatdown from The Butcher and The Blade.

 The team has officially signed their AEW contracts and are already in a high-profile storyline with The Elite.
 Harwood and Wheeler have expressed the night and day differences between AEW and WWE.
 They are ecstatic to be in AEW and to have the opportunity to showcase what tag team wrestling is all about.
-As they look at their past in WWE I’m sure they also would say “F**k The Revival”.
-This is FTR and they are now All Elite.
-When asked about their debut match and win Cash Wheeler had this to say.
+As they look at their past in WWE, I’m sure they also would say “F**k The Revival.”
+However, this is FTR, and they are now All Elite.
+When asked about their debut match and win, Cash Wheeler had this to say.